Community Service Society supports our participants with free legal advice and financial literacy coaching.

 Metropolitan College of New York offers admission to one outstanding Project Comeback graduate each academic year, through the Henry Buhl scholarship.

-Financial Planning Association of New York Pro Bono Committee teaches financial planning workshops to our participants.
+Financial Planning Association of New York Pro Bono Committee teaches financial planning workshops to our participants and graduates.

 Financial Clinic provides free individualized financial/debt counseling and tax preparation services.

 Nazareth House supports our participants with free tax preparation services.